 - Higher costs, as you need more time and resources for development and testing stages

-Choosing to create an Android app will allow you to reach a greater audience in a relatively short time.
+Choosing our Android app development services to create an Android app will allow you to reach a greater audience in a relatively short time.
 However, this platform’s users are considered less loyal and are not used to paying for software.
 In this case, you need to find other ways to monetize your project.

 A native iOS or Android solution provides a mobile app developer with access to all OS features, allows unlimited interface configurations, and prevents any performance problems.
 However, if your business strategy is to reach a larger user audience, you will have to create two separate applications.
 It results in higher costs and longer development times.
 Here is when cross-platform mobile app development comes into play.

 Cross-platform mobile development allows developers to cover two operating systems, iOS and Android, with one code.
 It doesn’t involve writing code in the native programming language but provides a near-native experience through a visualization interface using its controls.